 - 1 cup granulated sugar

-- Combine the sugar and water in a saucepan and stir to dissolve.
+- Make the simple syrup.
+Combine the sugar and water in a saucepan and stir to dissolve.
 Add jalapeño.
-Simmer over medium-low heat until flavor develops.
-Be sure to sample during the simmering process to make sure the flavor and spice are right where you want them.
+Over medium-high heat bring the ingredients to a boil then reduce to low.
+Simmer for 5 minutes and let steep as it cools.
 Strain the simple syrup into an airtight container and refrigerate.

 - Make the margarita.
 In a cocktail shaker, combine the tequila, simple syrup, and lime.
 Top with ice and shake vigorously for 10 seconds.
 Pour into a cocktail glass.

 - How to salt the glass.
 Place a small amount of simple syrup, triple sec or lime juice on a shallow plate.
 Dip the rim of the glass into the liquid then into either salt, sugar or any other time of dry spiced concoction.
 Shake off excess before turning over and then filling with spicy pineapple margarita.